 A few years ago he noted a strong similarity between the government’s misinformed approach to issues associated with illicit drug use and its damaging policies during the early years of the HIV/AIDS pandemic.
 Since then he has been motivating for drug law reform based on the large body of evidence that demonstrates quite clearly how current drug laws promote organised crime and cause enormous harm to drug users and to society as a whole.

 He is active in challenging policy-making bodies such as the Central Drug Authority both directly, in academic publications and via the general media.
 As well as giving public talks on the need for the legal regulation of illicit drugs he meets regularly with senior politicians in order to convince them of the urgent need to overhaul both national and international drug laws.

 You can use this for a discount on your first month’s subscription to The Green Network too.
-Your coupon code will be shown on the screen after submitting your details.
+Your coupon code will be emailed to you after submitting your details.